DEGIRO review

 This is the first decision DEGIRO asks you to make — and most new investors choose without understanding the actual trade-off.

-Default account type
+Basic Default account type

 When it matters: If you hold individual stocks or distributing ETFs, lending activity can interfere with dividend withholding tax treatment in some countries.
-For accumulating UCITS ETFs, it’s lower impact — but the risk is still there.
+For accumulating UCITS ETFs, it’s lower impact — but the structural risk is still there.

-Recommended for most
+Custody Recommended for most

 Securities are held separately and never lent.
 You pay small fees for dividend processing and corporate action handling — but for most long-term ETF investors in accumulating funds, these costs rarely trigger at all.
+The cleaner account structure for someone who wants to hold assets long-term without exposure to securities lending.

 Full breakdown: DEGIRO Basic vs Custody — what actually changes

-The actual cost of investing at DEGIRO
+The actual cost of investing at DEGIRO in 2026

 Cost item What it is Amount

-Account fee No monthly/annual account fee €0
+Account fee No monthly or annual platform fee €0

 Inactivity fee No inactivity charge €0